Goteo/3D-Kit-for-open-crowdfunding/README.md

 Set of materials for printing and facilitating knowledge and creation of crowdfunding campaigns for the Commons

-- For accessing the files, go to the "Releases" section
+- For accessing the files, go to the "Releases" section: https://github.com/Goteo/3D-Kit-for-open-crowdfunding/releases

 This repository holds the collection of files needed for printing materials for crowdfunding workshops by Goteo, like the ones described here: http://goteo.org/service/workshop